- Homosexuality

 In Nepal, there are no laws restricting the discussion or promotion of LGBTQ+ topics.

-Right to change legal gender in Nepal is legal, but requires medical diagnosis.
+Right to change legal gender in Nepal is legal, no restrictions.

 Current status